 EDF (Électricité de France), the world’s largest producer of electricity, hosted CODEGREEN: a week-long hackathon at 42 Silicon Valley.
-Only open to 42 students, the EDF Code Green Hackathon was a great opportunity for students who were interested in the following: how coding can be used to save the environment, projects that focus on bringing clean energy to regions that don’t have access to it, and an opportunity to practice machine learning algorithms with real-world data and practical cases.
+Only open to 42 students, the EDF Code Green Hackathon was a great opportunity for students.
+This hackathon gave students the chance to see how the environment can be saved through coding.
+There were also projects that focus on bringing clean energy to regions that don’t have access to it.
+In addition, there was an opportunity to practice machine learning algorithms with real-world data and practical cases.

 AngelHack Silicon Valley

 42 Silicon Valley teamed up with AngelHack to host our first AngelHack Hackathon.
 AngelHack bridges the gap between Silicon Valley innovation and entrepreneurs all over the world.
 In 2018 they chose 42 as the site for their flagship event.
 According to AngelHack, this year’s theme involved the following, “the challenge was for participants to make something innovative without limits, something that brings positive change to the world, or even something that solves a small problem.”
 Over 200 participants turned up and we’re proud to say that two 42 student teams took home 2nd and 3rd place!